gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 as you should
 remember, are the probability of getting a result as extreme as or more extreme than what we observed, $\underline{\text{given that the null is true}}$.
-Finding only 20 permutations of 1,000 that were larger than our observed result suggests that it is hard to find a result like what we observed if there really were no difference, although it is not impossible.
+Finding only 27 permutations of 1,000 that were as small or smaller than our observed result suggests that it is hard to find a result like what we observed if there really were no difference, although it is not impossible.